Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Lock screen wallpaper configured successfully

-Can User change the Desktop & Lock Screen background after applying this policy?
+Can Users Change Desktop & Lock Screen background after applying this policy?

-End users can not change the desktop and lock screen wallpaper after configuring it via Intune.
+End users cannot change desktop and lock screen wallpaper after configuring it via Intune.
 When users go to the Settings app > Personalization, options for changing the background will be greyed out.

 Desktop background settings in the settings app - Greyed out